yaricom/neat-libraries-compared/README.md

 | 0       | 1      | 1      |
 | 0       | 0      | 0      |

-The evaluation is done in 100 trials over 100 generations.
+The evaluation is done in 100 experiment trials over a maximum of 100 epochs (generations) of evolution each.
 The fitness threshold for the successful solver is 15.5, and it is slightly less than the maximal fitness score that can be produced by the fitness function implementation used in the experiment.
 The maximal possible fitness value is 16.0, as given by the following  fitness function implementation:

 ```Python
 xor_inputs  = [(0.0, 0.0), (0.0, 1.0), (1.0, 0.0), (1.0, 1.0)]